mcminis1/mr-graph/docs/source/index.rst

-Graph-Flow
+Mr. Graph
 ==========

-Welcome to Graph Flow!
+Welcome to Mr. Graph!

-Graph-Flow is a python library designed to make composing graphs of sync and async functions easy!
+Mr. Graph is a python library designed to make composing graphs of sync and async functions easy!

 .. toctree::
    :maxdepth: 2